justin-leibach/JSON-Log-Country/README.md

 This python script will requires the following libraries: numpy, geoip, matplotlip, pandas, openpyxl, pillow (may be installed already).
 If you used the **setup.sh** script, they have been installed.

-It takes an input csv file and looks up country names based on maxmind's GEOIP2 database.
+It takes an input csv file (any .csv with IP addresses) and looks up country names based on maxmind's GEOIP2 database.

 These countries are then counted and sorted for uniqueness before they are exported to a python dictionary, and turned into a panda dataframe.